 - NCMS – National Compliance Management System

-Black Hills Energy now utilizes a Supplier Portal and requires each Supplier and Bidder to register and provide specific business information to us.
-Our Supplier Portal deployment provides a new channel for you to interact with Black Hills Energy and gain easy access to your transactional history with us.
+Black Hills Corporation now utilizes a Supplier Portal and requires each Supplier and Bidder to register and provide specific business information to us.
+Our Supplier Portal deployment provides a new channel for you to interact with Black Hills Corporation and gain easy access to your transactional history with us.
 As a Supplier, you must be sponsored by a Strategic Sourcing Professional in order for your registration process to begin.
 You will receive an invitation to register, and we feel you will find it beneficial to do so.
 If you would like to register as a Bidder, you can do that directly on the Supplier Portal.
-Both of these registration processes require you to complete a detailed questionnaire providing key information to Black Hills Energy, which we will use for evaluation and compliance purposes.
+Both of these registration processes require you to complete a detailed questionnaire providing key information to Black Hills Corporation, which we will use for evaluation and compliance purposes.

-While registration through the Supplier Portal requires time and effort by each Supplier, Black Hills Energy appreciates this effort and expects the questionnaire to be complete and accurate before you will be granted access to our system and be able to participate in future bidding events.
+While registration through the Supplier Portal requires time and effort by each Supplier, Black Hills Corporation appreciates this effort and expects the questionnaire to be complete and accurate before you will be granted access to our system and be able to participate in future bidding events.

 Key benefits of our new Supplier Portal are: